The Tool Shed Blog

 Guide to URL tracking in Google Analytics

-When it comes to PPC, if we don’t use Tracking URLs, all the data we receive will be meaningless.
-These efforts need to be successfully tracked in platforms such as Google Analytics, not just for reporting and performance but also to be able to have a zoom-out view of the interaction that the user is having with them.
+When it comes to Pay-Per-Click (PPC) marketing, neglecting to use Tracking URLs can render all the data we receive ambiguous and hard to analyze.
+These marketing efforts need to be successfully tracked in platforms such as Google Analytics, not just for understanding the campaign's value in terms of reporting and performance, but also to gain a broader view of the interaction that our audience is having with the campaign's features.

-To do this, go to Reports > Analytics Tools > Traffic Analytics:
+To get started, navigate to Reports > Analytics Tools > Traffic Analytics:

-Click on Advanced Traffic Reports, and you will be able to point out the traffic data and information corresponding to each campaign.
-You will also be able to detect the medium and source of the traffic.
-If no campaigns are showing, this may just mean that the sessions have not yet been recorded in the set time frame.
+Click on Advanced Traffic Reports, and you'll find yourself able to point out the precise traffic data and information corresponding to each marketing campaign.
+This feature allows you to detect the medium and source of the traffic, providing crucial insight into the most effective campaign sources.
+If you don't see any campaigns showing, this merely suggests that the tracking sessions haven't yet been recorded within the set timeframe.

-You may also view Tracking URL data by source.
-It is as simple as following the previous steps, and clicking on the Sources tab.
+You also have the option to view Tracking URL data by source.
+Doing so involves following the aforementioned steps and clicking on the Sources tab.

-If tracking URL sessions are not showing up when the data comes in, we recommend you check the next details:
+If tracking URL sessions aren't appearing when the data comes in, we recommend you check the next details:

 • Check the time frame designated for the report.
 If no sessions appear, this may mean they have not yet been received on the site.